lraj22/timecheck22/README.md

 Current features:
 - See the time
+- Customize the time display in settings.
 - Select a school in the 'Schools' tab and follow its time!
 - Check out all of the schedules the school has in the 'Schedules' tab.

 Planned features:
-- Settings: customization & theme
+- Settings: MORE customization & themes
 - Timer/stopwatch
 - Going to add more schools!
 - You can suggest features in the Issues tab. :D